-1. Use the Santa Craft Pattern Page 1 to cut out a red triangle shape from red construction paper.
+1. Use the Kids Santa Craft Pattern to cut out a red triangle shape from red cardstock or construction paper.
 Glue it onto your green background paper.

-2. Glue your white doily onto your red triangle.
+2. Glue your white 6-inch round doily onto your red triangle.

-3. Use the Santa Craft Pattern Page 2 to cut out the large circle on pink cardstock paper for the Santa face, cut out a white mustache, and use the circle patterns to cut out 2 white circles and 1 red circle for the eyes and nose.
+3. Use Kids Santa Craft pattern to cut out the large circle on cream cardstock paper for the Santa face, cut out a white mustache, and use the circle patterns to cut out 2 white circles and 1 red circle for the eyes and nose.

-4. Glue the pink large circle in the middle of the doily.
-Glue the two smaller white circles as eyes on your Santa face, the white mustache where lips would go and the red smaller circle right on top of the mustache as a nose.
+4. Glue the Santa face in the middle of the doily.
+Then glue the two smaller white circles as eyes on your Santa face.
+Next glue the white mustache where lips would go and the red smaller circle right on top of the mustache as a nose.

-5. Glue a cotton ball at the top of the red triangle.
+5. Glue a cotton ball at the top of the red triangle Santa hat.